Get notified of page updates

 Nerve damage, tingling and pain

 Some chemotherapy drugs can damage nerves, leading to pain, numbness, tingling or weakness in the arms, legs, hands and feet.
 This condition is often referred to as chemo-induced peripheral neuropathy (CIPN).
-It may go away on its own, improve over time, or in some cases it may be permanent.
+It may go away on its own or improve over time.
+In some cases, it may be permanent.
 Certain chemotherapy agents—such as taxanes and platinums—are more likely to cause CIPN than other drugs.
 Medications may help to reduce the symptoms of peripheral neuropathy.
 Physical therapy, acupuncture and certain types of exercise may also help to reduce symptoms and improve strength and balance.

 Chemobrain

-Chemotherapy may affect memory and function; patients sometimes refer to this as "chemo-brain.
-This change can persist even years after treatment ends.
-People should report changes to their doctor.
-They should also be checked and treated for underlying causes, including depression, sleep disturbance, fatigue and medication side effects.
-Limiting alcohol and drugs that can affect memory may improve chemo-brain.
-Some research has shown a benefit from yoga, exercise, mindfulness, meditation, training and Modafinil, a drug used to treat sleep disorders.
+Chemotherapy may affect memory and function; patients sometimes refer to this as "chemobrain."
+This change can persist years after treatment ends.
+You should report changes to your doctor.
+You should also be checked and treated for underlying causes, including depression, sleep disturbance, fatigue and medication side effects.
+Limiting alcohol and drugs that can affect memory may improve chemobrain.
+Some research shows that people with chemobrain may benefit from yoga, exercise, mindfulness, meditation, training and Modafinil, a drug used to treat sleep disorders.

 Heart damage

 Certain chemotherapyespecially adriamycincan cause heart damage.
-Your oncologist may run tests to make sure that your heart function is normal before, during and after chemotherapy.
+Your oncologist may run tests to ensure that your heart function is normal before, during and after chemotherapy.
 Some drugs may help protect the heart from damage caused by chemotherapy.
-Heart damage can also be minimized by lowering the dose of chemotherapy, changing how it is given or switching to different drug.
+Heart damage can also be minimized by lowering the dose of chemotherapy, changing how it is given or switching to a different drug.

 Hearing loss